Chaplain: General Information

 "Chaplains" are known by a large range of interchangeable titles.
 Other terms include: Spiritual Care Provider, Pastoral Care Provider, Spiritual Health Practitioner (especially in CASC/ACSS - the Canadian Chaplaincy Organization), Clinical Pastoral Education Supervisor (for ICPT-certified educators).

 In healthcare chaplains are employed in acute care medical hospitals, pediatric hospitals, behavioral health hospitals, long-term facilities (assisted living, skilled nursing), out-patient clinics, addiction treatments and hospice/palliative care.
-There are over 10,000 professional board certified chaplains in the United States including a large number who serve in Veteran Affairs health care settings.
+There are over 10,000 professional chaplains in the United States including a large number who serve in Veteran Affairs health care settings.
 Chaplains care for people of all faiths and no faith.

 The 2000 Chaplaincy White Paper was the first joint statement by five major U.S. and Canadian chaplaincy organizations.
 It defined the professional role, training, and value of chaplains in healthcare, emphasizing their contributions to holistic care and establishing shared standards across faith traditions and institutional settings.
 It includes the following two section:Professional chaplains offer spiritual care to all who are in need and have specialized education to mobilize spiritual resources so that patients cope more effectively.
 They maintain confidentiality and provide a sup-portive context within which patients can discuss their concerns.
 They are professionally accountable to their religious faith group, their certifying chaplaincy organization, and the employing institution.
 Professional chaplains and their certifying organizations demonstrate a deep commitment and sensitivity to the diverse ethnic and religious cultures found in North America.

 Professional chaplains are theologically and clinically trained clergy or lay persons whose work reflects: